CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 **Penny Armytage**\
 My first thought is the important role business leaders can play in encouraging governments to invest in adequate downstream and upstream responses to mental health.
 Beyond your own organisation, can you make this a part of your corporate social responsibility agenda?

-> ‘That investment will bring economic returns through improved workforce participation and increased productivity, as well as a reduction in the burden of disease on our community, improved life expectancy and better outcomes in all measures of quality of life.’
+> That investment will bring economic returns through improved workforce participation and increased productivity, as well as a reduction in the burden of disease on our community, improved life expectancy and better outcomes in all measures of quality of life.

 You all lead sectors that have enormous capacity to do that analysis, and opportunities to present that analysis both to your communities and to government.
 Then, think about creative ways you can partner, whether that’s with government, with experts or with others within your industry to build an evidence base about what works.
 We haven’t got the years of expertise here that we’ve accumulated in responding to other issues.
 We’re still in relative infancy when it comes to understanding what gives you the best results for your investment.
 So, it pays to collaborate and benefit from others’ insights.